nicdumz/ctf-writeups/nahamcon-2021/README.md

 I was stuck after that.
 Remaining ideas:

 * Identify a graphql injection path.
-* Somehow go the crypto way and find a way to bruteforce the admin password
+* Get to the seed, then to the original admin password.